 Ayodhya verdict: What happens if CJI led Bench can’t complete hearing by Nov 17

-While the observation was made on the estimates given by the parties, it is a well known fact that legal issues several times have twists and turns and tend to drag on.
+While the observation was made on the estimates given by the parties, it is a well-known fact that legal issues several times have twists and turns and tend to drag on.

 If the hearing is completed by October 18, then the Bench will have a month's time to write the verdict.